Miss Earth South Sudan: 2008-2012: Beauties of Africa

 South Sudan debuted in Miss Earth in 2008 through Beauties of Africa as franchise holder and the winners of Miss Malaika- South Sudan's oldest pageant represented South Sudan in the Miss Earth pageant.
 However, Beauties of Africa lost the franchise in 2012.

 2013-2014: Beauties of South Sudan

 The Beauties of South Sudan was established in 2013 by Atong Demach.
 The pageant acquired South Sudan's franchise for Miss Earth.
 As part of their activities, they invited Tereza Fajksova, the Miss Earth 2012 winner, and she has become the first international beauty queen to visit South Sudan in 2013.
-She went to South Sudan for various environmental activities as well as to crown the very first Miss Earth South Sudan from Beauties of South Sudan franchise, which was won by Gloria Karsis.
+She went to South Sudan for various environmental activities as well as to crown the first Miss Earth South Sudan from Beauties of South Sudan franchise, which was won by Gloria Karsis.

 The Beauties of South Sudan winner would automatically represent South Sudan at the Miss Earth pageant.
 However, in 2015, the franchise was lost from Beauties of South Sudan for failing to send a representative in 2014.
 Although the said organization has a representative elected to compete through Siran Samuel.